 To detect evidence of local adaptation, different approaches may be used.
-First, a genomewide selection scan analysis compares genetic variation among all genomic markers to build a neutral distribution.
-The markers deviating from this distribution are expected to be under selection (linked to candidate adaptive genes) (Angeloni et al. 2012; Benestan et al. 2016).
-Second, genotype-environment association methods consist of identifying candidate adaptive loci through association between allele frequencies and environmental variables, by performing univariate, multivariate or Bayesian analyses, possibly combined with geographic information systems (Joost et al. 2007; Flanagan et al. 2018).
+First, a genome-wide selection scan analysis compares genetic variation among all genomic markers to build a neutral distribution.
+Markers deviating from this distribution are expected to be under selection (linked to candidate adaptive genes) (Angeloni et al. 2012; Benestan et al. 2016).
+Second, genotypeenvironment association methods consist of identifying candidate adaptive loci by associating their allele frequencies with environmental variables.
+These methods entail performing univariate, multivariate, or Bayesian analyses and can be combined with geographic information systems (Joost et al. 2007; Flanagan et al. 2018).
 Finally, genome-wide association studies test the association of genotypes with phenotypic data (Savolainen et al. 2013; Rellstab et al. 2015).
-The homozygosity/heterozygosity level of some genomic regions may also be associated with fitness traits, revealing major genes implicated in inbreeding/outbreeding depression (Angeloni et al. 2012).
+The homozygosity or heterozygosity level of some genomic regions may also be associated with fitness traits and thus reveal major genes implicated in inbreeding or outbreeding depression (Angeloni et al. 2012).